hwdegroot/hwdegroot.github.io/site/content/posts/640-kilobytes-of-ram-and-why-i-bought-an-ibm-5160/index.md

 {{< /video >}}

 {{< video "videos/booting-into-dos.mp4" >}}
-[SOUND ON] The startup is amazing as well.
+[🔈 SOUND ON] The startup is amazing as well.
 The sound of the fan, and the nostalgic beep.
 {{< /video >}}

 {{< video "videos/booting-into-dos-again.mp4" >}}
-[SOUND ON] One more time.
+[🔈 SOUND ON] One more time.
 I could loop this forever.
 {{< /video >}}

 {{< image "images/ibm-dos-edit-dutch.jpg" Fit "600x600" >}}